djkoloski/davidkoloski_me/content/blog/a_new_impl_trait_3.md

 ### Named output types

 [@eddyb](https://github.com/eddyb) suggests naming the return types of functions, which is very similar to my suggestion for named unnameable types.
-Even down to the use of the `type` keyword.
+Even down to the use of the `type` keyword, which was fun to see.
+Naming the return types of functions alone would make it possible to do everything that type alias `as impl Trait` can do, but using it in conjunction with type aliases would give us incredibly comfy ergonomics.

 ### Anxiety of `impl Trait` overuse

 The downsides of `impl Trait` are known, and a few people pointed out that encouraging the use of `impl Trait` in more places could lead to undesirable situations.
-We discussed this problem when we talked about whether we want our trait implementations to leak.
+We discussed this problem when we talked about whether we want our trait implementations to leak, and I think that `as impl Trait` alleviates many of these concerns by preserving the concrete type information.

 ### Bikeshedding: `impl` vs `type`